Performance Analysis of Quantum CSS Error-Correcting Codes via MacWilliams Identities: Numerical Results

-\emph{3) Analysis of several quantum codes.} In Fig.~\ref{Fig:plot_preformanceB2} we show the asymptotic approximation of the logical error rate for the $[[5,1,3]]$ perfect code, the $[[7,1,3]]$ Steane code, the $[[9,1,3]]$ Shor code, the $[[13,1,3]]$ surface code, and the $[[41,1,5]]$ surface code.
+\emph{3) Asymptotic performance analysis over depolarizing channel.} In Fig.~\ref{Fig:plot_preformanceB2}, we present a comparison between the asymptotic approximation of the logical error rate and the results obtained from Monte Carlo simulations using a \ac{MW} decoder.
+The analysis includes the $[[5,1,3]]$ perfect code, the $[[7,1,3]]$ Steane code, the $[[9,1,3]]$ Shor code, the $[[13,1,3]]$ surface code, and the $[[41,1,5]]$ surface code.
 In doing so, we use \eqref{eq:error_probWithBetaApprox} and the values of $\beta_2$ obtained in Section~\ref{sec:MacWilliams_B2}.

 In particular, we can see that the $[[5,1,3]]$ perfect code has the best error correction capability among the codes with distance $d = 3$, despite it is not able to correct any error of weight $j \geq 2$.
 This is because it is shorter than the others, so less prone to channel errors.
 For the same reason, Steane and Shor codes show almost the same performance even if the former has a much smaller value of $\beta_2$.
 Finally, surface codes pay the price of all the implementation benefits that their lattice provides.
-For instance, even if the $[[13,1,3]]$ surface code is able to correct many errors of weight $j = 2$, it requires a large number of redundancy qubits.
-The same conclusion can be drawn by comparing the code-effective thresholds.
-For instance, for a boost of one order of magnitude, $\gamma = 1$, we obtain $\tilde{\rho}_\mathrm{thr} = 0.01, 0.0061, 0.0062, 0.0053, 0.0261$, for $n=5, 7, 9, 13$ and $41$, respectively.
+For instance, even if the $[[13,1,3]]$ surface code is able to correct many errors of weight $j = 2$, it uses a large number of physical qubits, resulting in worst performance than the previous codes.

-\emph{4) Code effective threshold.} In Tab.~\ref{tab:Thre} we report the code effective threshold, obtained with \eqref{eq:codeEffThr}, for the $[[13,1,3]]$ and the $[[41,1,5]]$ surface codes over the depolarizing channel, and for the $[[23,1,3/5]]$ asymmetric surface code on a phase flip channel.